-- 2.55 Knock-in Option.
+- 2.51 IRS Code.
+The Internal Revenue Code of 1986, as amended, and the regulations promulgated thereunder. - 2.52 Knock-in Option.
 An option the existence of which is conditional upon a pre-set trigger price trading before the option's designated maturity.
-If the trigger is not touched before maturity, then the option is deemed not to exist. - 2.56 Letter of Credit.
+If the trigger is not touched before maturity, then the option is deemed not to exist. - 2.53 Letter of Credit.
 A bank facility wherein the bank agrees to deliver funds to a third party for the benefit of the account party, upon the presentation of the documents described in the Letter of Credit.
-A Letter of Credit may be used as Credit Enhancement or a Liquidity Facility for HRSD's indebtedness. - 2.57 Line of Credit.
+A Letter of Credit may be used as Credit Enhancement or a Liquidity Facility for HRSD's indebtedness. - 2.54 Line of Credit.
 A bank facility wherein the bank permits the borrower to access funds at any time, subject to a maximum loan balance.
-A Line of Credit may be used as Credit Enhancement or a Liquidity Facility for HRSD's indebtedness. - 2.58 Liquidity.
+A Line of Credit may also be used as Credit Enhancement or a Liquidity Facility for HRSD's indebtedness. - 2.55 Liquidity.
 The ability of ease with which an asset can be converted into cash without a substantial loss of value.
-May also refer to unrestricted cash or investments of an issuer. - 2.59 Liquidity Facility.
-A type of bank credit facility wherein the bank agrees to purchase securities, typically variable rate debt, that cannot be immediately remarketed to investors.
-The Liquidity Facility provider purchases the securities until they can be remarketed. - 2.60 Locality Assets.
+May also refer to unrestricted cash or investments of an issuer. - 2.56 Liquidity Facility.
+A type of bank credit facility wherein the bank agrees to purchase securities, typically variable rate debt with a tender option feature, that cannot be immediately remarketed to investors.
+The Liquidity Facility provider purchases the securities until they can be remarketed. - 2.57 Locality Assets.
 Assets constructed and paid for by HRSD and subsequently transferred to a locality.
-A resolution of the HRSD Commission is required to exclude these costs from the calculation of the Operating Expenses for purposes of the calculation of the Debt Service Coverage Ratio Adjusted. - 2.61 London InterBank Offered Rate (LIBOR).
-LIBOR is the rate on U.S. dollar denominated deposits with maturities from one day to 12 months transacted between banks in London.
-LIBOR was the predominant benchmark floating index in the taxable or corporate swap market.
-This index is expected to be discontinued after June 2023.
-The leading replacement is the Secured Overnight Financing Rate (SOFR), which is based on the cost of overnight borrowing using U.S. treasury securities as collateral. - 2.62 Management Fee.
-The fixed percentage of the gross spread which is paid to the senior managing underwriter for structuring a bond issue. - 2.63 Market Value.
-The price at which a security is trading and could presumably be purchased or sold. - 2.64 Master Repurchase Agreement.
+A resolution of the HRSD Commission is required to exclude these costs from the calculation of the Operating Expenses for purposes of the calculation of the Debt Service Coverage Ratio Adjusted. - 2.58 Management Fee.
+The fixed percentage of the gross spread which is paid to the senior managing underwriter for structuring a bond issue. - 2.59 Market Value.
+The price at which a security is trading and could presumably be purchased or sold. - 2.60 Master Repurchase Agreement.
 A written contract covering future transactions between the parties to repurchase/reverse repurchase agreements that establishes each party's rights in the transactions.
 A master agreement will often specify, among other things, the right of the buyer-lender to liquidate the underlying securities in the event of default by the seller borrower.